Shadow Galactica: Sailor Lethe and Sailor Mnemosyne

 Sailor Lethe (セーラーレテ, Sērā Rete) and Sailor Mnemosyne (セーラームネモシュネ, Sērā Munemoshune) are twin sisters that appear only in the manga and in the Cosmos film.
 Sailor Lethe is named for a naiad in Greek mythology, and for a river of the Greek underworld where dead souls go to forget their past lives before being reincarnated.
 Sailor Mnemosyne is named for the Titaness of memory, the mother of the muses, as well as another river in the underworld which brought remembrance and omniscience.
-Sailor Lethe has an attack called Galactica Myosotis Alpestris, which she used to attack Usagi.
+Sailor Lethe has an electric attack called Galactica Myosotis Alpestris, which she used to attack Usagi.
 Myosotis alpestris is the name of an alpine species of Forget-me-not.

 They come from the conjoined twin planets Lethe and Mnemosyne, respectively.
 Their planets were small, poor, and plagued by violence and chaos.
 When Galaxia appeared and brought death and ruin, the two had no choice but to follow her in the hopes of someday finding peace.
 Sailor Lethe first introduces herself as the ferryman of the River of Oblivion, trapping Sailor Moon at the bottom.
 She kills Luna, Artemis, and Diana, and attacks Sailor Moon.
 She is stopped by Sailor Mnemosyne, who says that Sailor Moon has been hurt enough.
 Lethe says that Sailor Moon's Sailor Crystal is the cause for all of the wars they are experiencing, and that if it is destroyed, there will be peace.
 Sailor Moon offers her life if it will end the violence.
 Lethe and Mnemosyne are so moved by her self-sacrifice that they realize that whether or not Sailor Moon dies, the war will continue.
-Just as they are about to release the Guardians, Sailor Chi and Sailor Phi appear.
-They call Lethe and Mnemosyne useless fools and take their Sailor Crystals, which kills them.
+Just as they are about to release the Guardians, Sailor Chi and Sailor Phi appear, who berate them and take their Sailor Crystals, killing them.

 In the Cosmos film, Sailors Lethe and Mnemosyne are voiced by Shiori Mikami and Kanae Itō in the original Japanese version and by Risa Mei and Megan Harvey in the English dub, respectively.
-In the musical Le Mouvement Final, Lethe and Mnemosyne do not appear but their roles are taken by Sailors Lead Crow and Aluminum Seiren, respectively.
+In the musical Le Mouvement Final, Lethe and Mnemosyne do not appear but their roles are taken by Sailors Lead Crow and Aluminum Siren, respectively.